leweymelchor/VinylCollection/README.md

 - Added STATICFILE_DIRS = [BASE_DIR / "static"] to project settings to point django to static file directory
 - Changed BG color and text color

+- Filled in artwork data for database
+- Dumped data into db.json file

 ### Future Updates:

 ## Created By: